zcs-cs/Baseball-Reporter/README.md

 ```

 ###To update the repository from GitHub
-You will need to execute from the Baseball-Reporter directory (.../Baseball-Reporter):
+You will need to execute from the Baseball-Reporter directory (`.../Baseball-Reporter`):

 ```
 $ git pull
 ```

-This command will go through each registered submodule and pull the latest changes from the appropriate GitHub url.

 ###To save and push changes to your module
-To begin, navigate to to your modules folder.
-The following example starts from `.../Baseball-Reporter` and will update the `converter` submodule.
-Your user password is not displayed when typing it in.
+You will need to execute from the Baseball-Reporter directory (`.../Baseball-Reporter`):

 ```
 $ git commit -m "Updated CSV deserialiation to work with team,player,key,value format"

 $ git push
 ```

+Note: Your user password is not displayed when typing it in.